An Empirical Investigation of the Role of Pre-training in Lifelong Learning: Task-specific results

-\paragraph{5-dataset-NLP} For example, in the case of DBPedia (Figures~\ref{fig:5datanlp_seq1_task3}, \ref{fig:5datanlp_seq2_task1}, \ref{fig:5datanlp_seq5_task3}) and AGNews (Figures~\ref{fig:5datanlp_seq1_task2}, \ref{fig:5datanlp_seq2_task3}, \ref{fig:5datanlp_seq4_task1}) datasets, we see pre-trained DistilBERT undergoes little to almost no forgetting.
-One plausible explanation for these results is that both datasets are for the article classification tasks, DBPedia is Wikipedia article classification (14 classes) and AGNews is news article classification (4 classes), and share similar domains with the pre-training corpora (Wikipedia and Books).
-On the other hand, we see a significant forgetting in the case of Yelp (Figures~\ref{fig:5datanlp_seq1_task1}, \ref{fig:5datanlp_seq3_task1}, \ref{fig:5datanlp_seq4_task2}) and Amazon datasets (Figure~\ref{fig:5datanlp_seq4_task3}).
-Both of these datasets are review sentiment classification tasks (5 classes).
-We know that the reviews domain (noisy text from Yelp.com and Amazon.com) is less similar with the pre-training corpora (clean text from Wikipedia and Books), and might be one of the reasons behind the drop in performance.
-Further, note that as we train on the sequence of tasks, we expect to see positive/ negative transfer from related/ unrelated tasks.
+For example, in the case of DBPedia (Figures~\ref{fig:5datanlp_seq1_task3}, \ref{fig:5datanlp_seq2_task1}, \ref{fig:5datanlp_seq5_task3}) and AGNews (Figures~\ref{fig:5datanlp_seq1_task2}, \ref{fig:5datanlp_seq2_task3}, \ref{fig:5datanlp_seq4_task1}) data sets, we see pre-trained DistilBERT undergoes little to almost no forgetting.
+One plausible explanation for these results is that both data sets are for the article classification tasks, DBPedia is Wikipedia article classification (14 classes) and AGNews is news article classification (4 classes), and share similar domains with the pre-training corpora (Wikipedia and Books).
+On the other hand, we see a significant forgetting in the case of Yelp (Figures~\ref{fig:5datanlp_seq1_task1}, \ref{fig:5datanlp_seq3_task1}, \ref{fig:5datanlp_seq4_task2}) and Amazon data sets (Figure~\ref{fig:5datanlp_seq4_task3}).
+Both of these data sets review sentiment classification tasks (5 classes).
+We know that the reviews domain (noisy text from Yelp.com and Amazon.com) is less similar to the pre-training corpora (clean text from Wikipedia and Books), and might be one of the reasons behind the drop in performance.
+Further, note that as we train on the sequence of tasks, we expect to see positive/ negative transfers from related/ unrelated tasks.
 For example, we see that the performance on Yelp improves significantly after training on Amazon (Figures~\ref{fig:5datanlp_seq1_task1}, \ref{fig:5datanlp_seq3_task1}, \ref{fig:5datanlp_seq5_task2}), demonstrating an example of positive transfer from the related task.